Skip to main content

 Net return (10,800 – 4,156) = 6,644.00

-Notes to the solution to question first rented home :
+Notes on the solution of p first rented dwelling :

-(1) The total amount to be deducted for interest on foreign capital invested in the acquisition of the property and the costs of repair and conservation of the property will be limited to the amount of the full income obtained.
-The excess may be deducted in the following four years (article 23.a).1 of the Personal Income Tax Law ).
-In this case the total amount (400 + 200 = 600 euros) is much lower than the full returns (10,800 euros).
+(1) The total amount to be deducted for interest on external capital invested in the acquisition of the property and the costs of repair and maintenance of the property will be limited to the amount of the gross income obtained.
+The excess may be deducted in the following four years (article 23.a).1 of the Tax Law.
+In this case the total amount (400 + 200 = 600 euros) is much lower than the gross returns (10,800 euros).
 (Return interests) (Return repair costs)

-(2) To determine the amounts destined for the depreciation of the real estate, take into account the following data:
+(2) To determine the amounts allocated to the amortization of the property, the following data is taken into account:

 Cadastral value: 65,200 euros